 When you’re scouting for a vehicle, look beyond conventional showrooms for new vehicles and go to used car dealers and find that sweet ride for you.
 For used cars, the most common mode of payment will be cash—and this affects how you should approach your car insurance whether you like it or not.

 If you got your vehicles from used car dealers or personal sellers, you might want to start shopping insurance on your own, as the dealer doesn’t have an obligation to help you in the process of getting insurance.
 However, buyers who got their vehicles through an auto loan may be required by their creditor to get insurance for their new vehicle.
-Financial companies can include the payment for the premium in their monthly installment.
+Financial companies can include the payment of the premium in their monthly installment.

 How you will use the vehicle: personal or commercial